All My Children: 2013 revival

 The new cast of Prospect Park's All My Children revival.

 (l-r) Heather Roop, Ray MacDonnell, Jordi Vilasuso, Francesca James, Darnell Williams, Eric Nelsen, Debbi Morgan, Lindsay Hartley, Cady McClain, Jill Larson, Julia Barr, Vincent Irizarry, Denyse Tontz, David Canary, Sal Stowers, Robert Scott Wilson, Thorsten Kaye, Eden Riegel, Jordan Lane Price, and Ryan Bittle.

 On December 17, 2012, Deadline Hollywood reported that revival plans for All My Children and One Life to Live had resurfaced.
 A few days later, it was reported that Prospect Park had secured studio place in Stamford, Connecticut, where both shows would be filmed.
 The show had been filmed in New York City from 1970 to 2010, and in Los Angeles from 2010 to 2011.

 Within the weeks following the reports, Lindsay Hartley, Vincent Irizarry, Debbi Morgan, Darnell Williams, Jordi Vilasuso, Jill Larson, Thorsten Kaye, Cady McClain, David Canary, Julia Barr, and Ray MacDonnell were reported and/or confirmed to be returning to the show's revival, while Susan Lucci would reportedly return for one episode, Eden Riegel would return for a guest-arc, Cameron Mathison might return to the revival in the future, and Alicia Minshew would return for one episode with the possibility of returning in the future.
 Along with the returning stars, a number of new actors were cast, including Ryan Bittle as JR Chandler, Robert Scott Wilson as Pete Cortlandt, Eric Nelsen as an aged AJ Chandler, Denyse Tontz as an aged Miranda Montgomery, Sal Stowers as Cassandra Foster, and Jordan Lane Price as a newly created character, Celia Fitzgerald.

 On January 7, 2013, Prospect Park released an official statement confirming plans to revive All My Children and One Life to Live on The Online Network, their internet production company.
 Prospect Park signed deals with SAG-AFTRA and DGA for the soap opera's production.

 Former All My Children writer and producer Ginger Smith returned as the new executive producer and creator Agnes Nixon served as consultant.
-The new episodes were 30 minutes long and aired on Hulu, Hulu Plus, and iTunes.
+The new episodes were 30 minutes long (with ads) and streamed on Hulu, Hulu Plus, and iTunes.
 Initially, 220 episodes of the show were ordered.
 The production company planned to shop the reboot to cable distributors beginning September 2013.
 The show schedule was four days a week (Monday-Thursday) with a Friday recap show, MORE All My Children, to feature behind the scenes footage as well as interviews with the cast and to be hosted by Leslie Miller.
 The revival show began on April 29, 2013, and production began on February 25, 2013, in Connecticut, with All My Children and One Life to Live taping in five-week rotations for 17 weeks.